JonathanWenger/pycalib/README.md

 #### MNIST

-A script will automatically download the MNIST dataset if an experiment is run on it.
+A script will automatically download the MNIST dataset if needed.

 #### CIFAR-100